yedidiaklein/local_video_directory/README.md

 The idea of this plugin is that every allowed user can upload any kind of video to the system.
 The system convert it to mp4 and generate thumbnails.

-There's another reposiroty plugin, that works w/ this directory - and allow adding easilly video to everywhere using atto and media button.
+There's another repository plugin, that works w/ this directory - and allow adding easilly video to everywhere using atto and media button.

 _Installation_